Business Process Model Notation (BPMN) business process reengineering (BPR)

 The growth of the BPO market is driven by an increasing demand for outsourcing various business functions, like HR, customer services, data entry and other core competencies.

-Future directions of the BPO industry
+Current trends and future directions of the BPO industry

 • Hybrid working models.
 BPO vendors that provide traditionally outsourced business processes, such as call centers, are now able to work remotely.
+This minimizes business disruptions and keeps the outsourced processes running smoothly.
+Also, the provider can access a bigger talent pool to build a more competent team.

-Continue Reading About business process outsourcing (BPO)
+Continue Reading About What is business process outsourcing (BPO)?

 Dig Deeper on IT applications, infrastructure and operations